Authorization Controller API

 A balance inquiry is a standalone authorization request with trans_amount: 0.00 and transaction_type: Balance Inquiry.
 (In some jurisdictions such as Mexico, a small fee may be included in the trans_amount field.)
 This type of request typically comes from an ATM (MCC 6011).

-For these transaction types, eligible_for_balance_return: true and response_code: 00.
-The available_funds field shows the amount that Galileo will return to the requester.
-However, if you hold the ledger for the card account, provide the correct balance in the available_balance field.
+The available_funds field shows the amount that Galileo will return to the requester for the card account.
+However, if you hold the ledger for any of those three accounts, you can supply the correct balance in these response fields:

 • In the Authorized Transactions RDF, balance inquiries are identified by TRANSACTION CODE 10.